Fall 2013 Housing Assignments will be sent out via email during the week of June 17.

 - faculty and/or professionals in your field of interest to serve as mentors

-The Living-Learning Communities that will be available during the 2011-2012 academic year include:
+The Living-Learning Communities that will be available during the Fall 2013-2014 academic year include:

 - Agriculture Residential College